METRORail: Fares

-The standard fare for the rail lines is $1.25 for both cash and METRO Q Card riders; $3 for a Day Pass.
-A discount fare is available for qualified MetroQ Fare Card riders [those who are seniors 65-69, disabled, Medicare cardholders or full-time students (elementary, high school and university)]; the discounted fare is $0.60 for cash or $1.50 for a Day Pass.
+The standard fare for the rail lines is $1.25 for both cash and RideMETRO Fare Card riders; $3 for a Day Pass.
+A discount fare is available for qualified RideMETRO Discount Fare Card riders [those who are seniors 65–69, disabled, Medicare cardholders or full-time students (elementary, high school and university)]; the discounted fare is $0.60 for cash or $1.50 for a Day Pass.
 All discount riders must show ID (except for elementary and high school students).
-Free rides to METRO buses are available with the MetroQ Fare Card only, for 3 hours in any direction.
+Free rides to METRO buses are available with the RideMETRO Fare Card only, for 3 hours in any direction.
 Paper transfers from buses were accepted from July 2015 to March 2016 on a trial basis boarded for free: before noon good until 15:00, after it to end of service day.
-The MetroQ Fare Card holders can earn "Rider Rewards" of 5 free trips for every 50 paid trips.
+RideMETRO Fare Card holders can earn one free local trip per 10 paid trips.
 Tickets and cards are purchased from machines at the stations.
 No charge applies to Texans/Dash/Dynamo home game days with game ticket, nor to seniors over 70 or to children under 5 who ride with an adult (limit 3).

 Fare collection, like most light rail systems in the United States, is based on a proof-of-payment system: METRO's fare inspectors randomly check tickets and cards aboard trains.
 Failure to pay the fare is a Class C Misdemeanor and is subject to a fine of up to $500.

 Consumption of alcoholic beverages is prohibited on the train platform and subject to the same fine as a Class C Misdemeanor.